dbybanez/100-days-of-code/log.md

 **Today's Progress**: Done setting up the front-end of my full-stack javascript web application.
 Vue is awesome!

 **Thoughts:** Got few minor bumps along the way though.
 I had to update Node because it's causing Vue errors.
 But after updating it, I was able to run Vue.
+After setting up the back-end and the front-end, I now have a full-stack javascript web application!

+**Link(s) to work:** [Database Web App](https://github.com/dbybanez/dbs-webapp)

+### Day 5: August 9, 2020

+**Today's Progress**: Integrated MySQL to the current setup (MySQL + MEVN stack).

+**Thoughts:** Async, Await and Promises...
+I'm still confused on how these things work 🤣 but I was able to integrate the MySQL database anyways haha.
+One integration more to go and I should be done on the MMMEVN stack setup.

 **Link(s) to work:** [Database Web App](https://github.com/dbybanez/dbs-webapp)